 Here is edited version of ScoMo’s question (because the question, as he asked it, would have you scratching your heads): “I would like to know (regarding) self-employed Australians … that when they make their superannuation contributions, self-employed people, these are tradies, these are people running home-based businesses … they will not get access to the tax deductions for their superannuation contributions that wage earners get.
 Labor is changing that policy.
 What I would like to know is why Bill Shorten wants to target those individuals, those self-employed Australians and how much revenue will he be raising from that increase in tax on those Australians”.

 Yep, okay, even the edited version of the question doesn’t make sense.
 But I’ll explain why it’s stupid below.
-He’s talking about the “10% rule” if his question made you go “saaaay, what?”.
+He was talking about the “10% rule” if his question made you go “saaaay, what?”.